codurance/site/src/_podcasts/2019-10-24-codurance.md

 date: 2019-10-24 06:00:00 +00:00
 ---

 It was finally time to talk with our co-founders [Mash](https://codurance.com/publications/author/mashooq-badar/) and [Sandro](https://codurance.com/publications/author/sandro-mancuso/) about Codurance.
-And one of our oldest co-workers (and now Head of Professional Services), [Steve](https://codurance.com/publications/author/steve-lydford/), joins as well.
+And one of our longest serving co-workers (and now Head of Professional Services), [Steve](https://codurance.com/publications/author/steve-lydford/), joins as well.

 Photo: [Prairie Dog](https://pixabay.com/en/prairie-dog-singing-musical-rodent-1470659/) by DigiPD is licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.en)